 African societies are on the brink of changing from postcolonial societies into global knowledge societies.
 Digitalization and globalization could enhance their transformation from knowledge-consuming to knowledge-producing societies, which would also help bring full mental decolonization to Africa.
 Just as important, it would open the way for African indigenous knowledge systems to enjoy recognition in the “North,” not to mention in other parts of the Global South.
 If it were not for the language issue.
-Continue reading “Developing Knowledge Societies: Africa Needs a Linguistic Revolution
+Continue reading “Developing Knowledge Societies: Africa Needs a Linguistic Revolution”

 It has taken sixty-one editions of the Eurovision Song Contest, and fifty-three years of Portuguese participation, for any Portuguese city to have the chance to host the annual song competition and show the contest’s reputed 200 million viewers its own interpretation of Europe’s cultural identity.
-Portugal's reputation as one of the longest-running Eurovision entrants never … Continue reading Navigating the Silence of Enslavement: Does the Eurovision Song Contest Community Need to Know Lisbon’s History of Slavery?